EithonNetwork/EithonRankUp/README.md

 ## Release history

+### 1.5.1 (2015-09-08)

+* BUG: Added a "/rankup test" command to investigate problem with a configurable message

 ### 1.5 (2015-08-10)

 * CHANGE: All time span configuration values are now in the general TimeSpan format instead of hard coded to seconds or minutes or hours.